json-schema-org/referencing/draft-handrews-jri.md

 #### `$defs`

 The value of the `$defs` property MUST be an object, which MUST have objects as the values of all of its properties.

-If the data format described by the context specification has a root object that allows JRI keywords, the structure of the objects under `$defs` SHOULD have the same structure as the root object, and MUST allow all JRI keywords that are allowed in the root object.
-This is necessary to support bundling, which places resource root objects under `$defs`
+JRI keywords MUST be allowed in these objects.

 ### Referencing